- Prayer and Worship

 Finally, a new rubric is provided that indicates "a reception of the Holy Oils may take place in every parish either before the celebration of the evening Mass of the Lord's Supper or at another time that seems appropriate" (CM, no. 15).
-The Reception of the Holy Oils Blessed at the Chrism Mass is no longer in print, but since this can be a means of catechizing the faithful about the use and effects of the Holy Oils and Chrism in Christian life, we are making it available on the USCCB website, www.usccb.org/liturgy/holyoils.shtml.
-The link reads the reception of the Holy Oils blessed at the Chrism Mass.
+Although the Reception of the Holy Oils Blessed at the Chrism Mass is no longer in print, a link is provided here, since this can be a means of catechizing the faithful about the use and effects of the Holy Oils and Chrism in Christian life.

 By accepting this message, you will be leaving the website of the

 United States Conference of Catholic Bishops.
 This link is provided

 solely for the user's convenience.
 By providing this link, the United

 States Conference of Catholic Bishops assumes no responsibility for,